yuxing26liu/Power-Outage-Predictor/index.md

   frameborder="0"
 ></iframe>

 So, we **fail to reject the null hypothesis**.
-There is no statistically significant evidence that outages in summer are more severe (longer in duration) than those in other seasons.
+There is no statistically significant evidence that outages in summer are more severe (last longer in duration) than those in other seasons.
+This helps us understand that seasons don't affect duration, therefore, we won't be using this column to help us with our prediction model.

-# Step 5: Framing a Prediction Problem
+# Framing Our Prediction Problem
-Identify a prediction problem.
-Feel free to use one of the example prediction problems stated in the “Example Questions and Prediction Problems” section of your dataset’s description page or pose a hypothesis test of your own.
-The prediction problem you come up with doesn’t have to be related to the question you were answering in Steps 1-4, but ideally, your entire project has some sort of coherent theme.

-Before building any predictive model, we need to turn our descriptive and inferential insights into a concrete supervised‐learning task.
-Based on our analyses so far—especially the finding in Step 4 that “summer outages tend to be longer,” plus our EDA showing that cause category, climate region, and population density all influence outage length—we will set up a **regression problem**:
-> We will build a regression model that, given (`CAUSE.CATEGORY`, `CLIMATE.REGION`, `MONTH`, `POPDEN_URBAN`), predicts how many minutes an outage will last.
-### Distribution of Outage Durations
+Our goal is to predict how long (in minutes) a power outage will last using only information available at the moment the outage begins.
+We chose to predict outage duration since accuretly forecasting duration helps utilities allocate crews, pre‐stage backup resources, and communicate realistic timelines to affected customers.

 This histogram shows the distribution of outage durations (in minutes) across all events in the dataset.
 Most outages are relatively short, but some last for tens of thousands of minutes, indicating extreme severity in certain cases.